gtsteffaniak/filebrowser/configuration.md

 ## About each configuration

-- `Signup`: This boolean value indicates whether user signup is enabled on the login page.
-NOTE: Be mindful of `userDefaults` settings if enabled.
-Default: `false`

-- `AdminUsername`: This is the username of the admin user.
-Default: `admin`

-- `AdminPassword`: This is the password of the admin user.
-Default: `admin`

 ### Server configuration settings

 - `indexingInterval`: This is the time in minutes the system waits before checking for filesystem changes.
 Default: `5`